Cyclokitty/100-days-of-code/log.md

 And more algos.
 Due to internet going down all day long (I sent in a ticket), I only managed a dozen algos.

 Think I need a break from the algo grinding.
 I'll do only a few tomorrow.
 Otherwise, tomorrow will be a web page building kind of day.

+#Day 81: April 4, 2017

+**Today's Progress:**

+Did more algos and reached 5kyu!
+Woot!

+Then helped a few people on fcc gitter chat.

+I ate poptarts.